Zireael07/roguelikedev-rust-2019/README.md

 Figured out how to print a map to stdout thanks to my Python implementation.
 Drawing a player on top of that involved arcane string manipulation that I will be very happy to be rid of once I am no longer so horribly limited (terminal emulator > stdout any day of the week - even when discounting color support, it at least lets you draw glyphs at arbitrary positions)

 ## Week 3
-Cribbed a FOV implementation from Lokathor's tutorial and made it print the whole visible set to stdout.
+Cribbed a FOV implementation from Lokathor's tutorial.
 For obvious reasons (no color support) I don't believe I will be making the "explored" part of the usual unexplored-visible-explored triad.

+## Week 4
+Since we're printing all of the stuff to stdout, we don't need a dedicated message log structure.
+And luckily Rust's default font has a Unicode block character built in, so I could approximate the health bar using it.

+## Week 5
+Inventory basically reuses existing code for input/output, nothing unusual there.
+I skipped the scrolls/targeting for now, as I have no clue how to represent targeting given the limitations of stdout.

+## Week 6
+Save/load is a hard skip for now, due to no cargo support we can't use serde for now (that will be rectified once I am at my own dev machine).